 Born in Carrington on 17 August 1916, Meads went to the local school, where he was in the eleven for three years and captain for two.
 He played cricket on the Forest for various local clubs, and in 1936 represented the Notts Cricket Association v Notts Club and Ground.

 However another keeper, John Stirland, was tried in several C&G matches that summer and seemed favourite to be taken on Notts playing staff when Ben Lilley (aged 41 in 1936) retired.
 Another possible rival was Les Tomlinson, the Forest Wanderers batsman-wicketkeeper (later to be the County scorer).

 In the end, Meads was preferred and joined the staff in 1937.
 Lilley faded out that year and his understudy, Arthur Wheat, took over as First Team man.
 Wicket-keeping matters at the time were not quite that straight-forward; Sir Julien Cahn had in his employ Cecil Maxwell, regarded as the most promising batsman-wicket-keeper in England.
-In what, by modern ethics might seem odd, Maxwell could only play for Notts when he was not required for Sir Julien’s team.
-So with Wheat and Maxwell sharing keeper duties in the last three pre-war summers, Meads appeared just once a first-class game, versus Hampshire at Trent Bridge on 16 August 1939.
+In what, by modern ethics, might seem odd Maxwell could only play for Notts when he was not required for Sir Julien’s team.
+So with Wheat and Maxwell sharing keeper duties in the last three pre-war summers, Meads appeared just once in a First-Class game, versus Hampshire at Trent Bridge on 16 August 1939.